jinxlover/daily-unbiased-news/README.md

-# Daily Unbiased News

-Daily Unbiased News is a simple, static news aggregator designed to pull the latest headlines from multiple reputable sources and surface them in a clean, mobile‑friendly interface.
-The site is automatically refreshed every 10 minutes via a GitHub Action, ensuring you always see up‑to‑date stories without any manual intervention.
+# Critical Event Monitor

+Critical Event Monitor provides a trustworthy stream of officially confirmed incidents without commentary or speculation.
+Only events with clear impact are recorded, focusing on life safety, major events and infrastructure failures.
+The site refreshes automatically every 10 minutes via a GitHub Action so the feed always reflects the latest reports.

 ## Features

-- **Multiple sources:** The aggregator pulls RSS feeds from a selection of sources such as Reuters, BBC, Al Jazeera, NPR and AP (via Google News).
-  The feed URLs are defined in `feeds.json` and can easily be extended or modified.
+- **Official sources:** The aggregator pulls RSS and Atom feeds from verified outlets such as the USGS and National Weather Service, plus targeted Google News queries scoped to reputable publishers.
+Feed URLs are defined in `feeds.json` and can easily be extended or modified.
-- **Category sections:** News items are grouped into major categories (World, Politics, Tech, Science, Business, Culture).
-Each section displays up to 50 of the most recent unique headlines across all sources.
+- **Focused categories:** Reports are grouped into three sections—Life Safety, Events and Infrastructure—each showing up to 50 of the most recent unique entries.
 - **Duplicate filtering:** Articles are deduplicated by title across all categories to avoid repeating the same story from multiple outlets.
 - **Live ticker:** A horizontal ticker bar shows the latest headlines from